septentrio-gnss/uBloxCorrectionsWithSeptentrio/user/README.md

 # Precompiled binary

-If you want to try the dmonstrator without having to compile the source code, a precompiled version is available for a rapsberry pi 64bit  under the folder **ssnppl_demonstrator/raspberry-build**.
+If you want to try the dmonstrator without having to compile the source code, a precompiled version is available for a rapsberry pi 32bit abd 64bit  under the folder **ssnppl_demonstrator/raspberry-build**.

 # How to run the demonstrator